FrankN88/FrankN88-first_milestone_new/TESTING.md

         1. The simple and instinctive structure of the website allows that, together with the clarifying images.

      8. Use reviews to increase customer satisfaction.
-        1. The reviews are part of the improving process; social network interactions are the first indicator of popularity.
+        1. The reviews are part of the improving process; social media interactions are the first indicator of popularity.

 ## User testing
 Friends and family members were asked to review the site and documentation to point out any feedback and possible way of improving it.
 Their helpful advice throughout the process led to many UX changes in order to create a better experience, especially regarding the styling.